tandasat/blog/_drafts/2023-06-02-intel-vt-rp-part-2.md

 - SMEP: If a user-mode page is executable in kernel-mode, an attacker can generate and execute her shell-code in user-mode pages, where W^X is usually not enforced.
 - Kernel-mode code flow integrity: If either forward or backward code flow is not protected through CFG and CET, an attacker can replace a function pointer or perform ROP to carry out desired operations.

 Additionally, all of those configurations must be locked (protected) by a hypervisor.
+If we think about securing hypervisor itself, we need to add more to the list, eg, DRTM.
 It is substantial work that is challenging to do without any bugs.

 ## Conclusion